The Pressure at the Base of My Skull

 The ice pick.
 The pressure and throbbing episodes.
 The beam through my eye and the debilitating days that stole three quarters of every month.
 In my case, all of it traced back to Craniocervical Instability (CCI).

 The ligaments at the top of my spine weren’t holding the joint in place.
-The resulting instability was placing strain on nearby structures, and my body had been sending distress signals for years.
-Every description I gave my doctors, in every appointment, had been accurate.
-The diagnosis hadn’t been.
+The instability was placing strain on everything around it.
+My body had been sending distress signals for years.
+Every description I gave my doctors had been accurate.
+They had the wrong diagnosis.

-None of it appeared on my standard MRIs, which were performed lying down.
+None of it appeared on my standard MRIs.
+They were performed lying down.
 In that position, the instability wasn’t visible.
-In my case, that is why a normal MRI missed it.
-It wasn’t until a Digital Motion X-ray captured my spine in motion that the cause was finally identified.

 I had spent years treating symptoms that all had the same source.
 I had come within one appointment of burning a nerve without anyone ever finding it.